-Concurrency Control Techniques in DB?
+Concurrency Control Techniques in DBMS

 The concurrency control technique is a process of managing the simultaneous execution of transactions in a shared database.
 It preserves the database consistency, enforces the isolation of different transactions, and resolves the conflicts which occur due to the read-write operation of transactions.

-The various concurrency control techniques are
+The various Concurrency Control techniques are

 1. Locking based protocol